ybhphoenix/A_Low_latency_A2B/README.md

 ### RTL generation command

-One should use Python3 and install package by command:
+One should use Python3 and install package imported in ./HW/python/Yaml_Loader.py by command:
 ```
-pip install pyyaml
+pip install PyYAML==5.3.1
 ```
+The version of PyYAML package we are using is 5.3.1 as shown in command.

 Use the following command to generate an RTL with the specified parameters:
 ```